AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-adv-functions.md

 It tells whether to include zeros in the computation.
 Sometimes zero means *nothing*, but sometimes it's important.

-For example, if you have a Revenue metric, and then add a Page Views metric to the report, there are suddenly more rows for your revenue which are all zero.
-You probably don't want this to affect any [MEAN](cm-functions.md#mean), [MIN](cm-functions.md#row-min), [QUARTILE](cm-functions.md#quartile), and more calculations that you have on the revenue column.
+For example, if you have a Revenue metric, and then add a Page Views metric to the report, there are suddenly more rows for your revenue, which are all zero.
+You probably don't want that additional metric to affect any [MEAN](cm-functions.md#mean), [MIN](cm-functions.md#row-min), [QUARTILE](cm-functions.md#quartile), and more calculations that you have in the revenue column.
 In this case, you would check the `include-zeros` parameter.

-On the other hand, if you have two metrics that you are interested in, it may not be fair to say that one has a higher average or minimum because some of its rows were zeros, so you would not check the parameter to include the zeros.
+An alternative scenario is that you have two metrics of interest and one has a higher average or minimum because some of the rows are zeros.
+In that case, you can opt not to check the parameter to include zeros.

 ## And